alan-turing-institute/scivision/docs/scip/0003-roadmap.md

 ### Supporting Scivision use-cases

-  - Support to researchers at the Turing and collaborators
   - Growing the catalog
-      - Helping users to share their models and data through the catalog
+      - Encouraging users to share their models and data through the catalog
       - Targetting models for the following tasks in particular (although not exclusively):
         - object tracking